A Berger-Wang formula for impulsive switched systems: Introduction

 Returning to system~\eqref{impulsive}, we consider its associated weighted discrete-time switched system with modes from

-Using the Berger--Wang formula developed for general weighted discrete-time switched systems and extending it to the reducible case in this setting, we give a characterization of the stability of \eqref{impulsive} in terms of the sign of its maximal Lyapunov exponent, in the sense that system~\eqref{impulsive} is exponentially stable if and only if its maximal Lyapunov exponent is negative and exponentially unstable if and only if its maximal Lyapunov exponent is positive.
-Building on this characterization, along with the converse Lyapunov theorem developed for general weighted discrete-time switched systems and the correspondence between the stability of \eqref{impulsive} and its associated weighted system, we derive a converse Lyapunov theorem for system~\eqref{impulsive}.
-Similar converse Lyapunov results have been previously developed in the literature (see, e.g., \cite{cai2007smooth}) in the general framework of hybrid systems.
-However, in our case, we go further by providing additional structural properties of the Lyapunov function. {Let us also mention~\cite{TrenWirt12b}, where similar results have been obtained for linear switched differential-algebraic equations.
-In contrast to our setting, the flow and jump matrices in that framework necessarily commute, which considerably simplifies the analysis.}
+{ Using the Berger–Wang formula developed for weighted discrete-time switched systems, and extending it to the reducible case, we characterize the stability of system \eqref{impulsive} via the sign of its maximal Lyapunov exponent: system \eqref{impulsive} is exponentially stable if and only if this exponent is negative, and exponentially unstable if and only if it is positive.

-The paper is organized as follows.
-Section~\ref{sec:statement} presents the problem statement and outlines the main results.
-In Section~\ref{sec:wighted} we establish the main results for general weighted discrete-time switched system.
-Section~\ref{sec: impulsive systems} is dedicated to system~\eqref{impulsive}, where we apply and extend the previous results.
+The paper is organized into four main sections.
+Section 2 introduces the class of impulsive linear switched systems under consideration and states the main theoretical results concerning their maximal Lyapunov exponent and stability.
+Section 3 studies general weighted discrete-time switched systems and establishes a Berger–Wang–type formula for their maximal Lyapunov exponent, results that form the technical core of the paper.
+Section 4 focuses on impulsive switched systems: we first demonstrate how these systems can be naturally represented within the weighted discrete-time framework, and then apply and extend the results of Section 3 to derive a spectral characterization of exponential stability.
+The paper ends with a conclusion. }

-\subsection{Notation}
+\subsection{\bf Notation:}